rimask/security/index.md

 The {{site.data.keyword.Bluemix_notm}} platform secures data-in-transit by securing the user access to the application by using SSL, through the network until the data reaches IBM DataPower Gateway at the boundary of the {{site.data.keyword.Bluemix_notm}} internal network.
 IBM DataPower Gateway acts as a reverse proxy and provides SSL termination.
 From, there to the application IPSEC is used to secure the data as it travels from the IBM DataPower Gateway to the application.

 Security for both data-in-use and data-at-rest is your responsibility as you develop your application.
-You can take advantage of several data-related services available in the {{site.data.keyword.Bluemix_notm}} Catalog to help with these concerns.
+You can take advantage of several data-related services available in the {{site.data.keyword.Bluemix_notm}} catalog to help with these concerns.

 ## Security of {{site.data.keyword.Bluemix_notm}} applications
 {: #application-security}